2021 Amherst College Benefits Guide

-After one year of service working a minimum of 20 hours per week, employees are eligible for paid time off due to the employee’s own disability.
-Short term disability pay begins after a two-week waiting period at the following schedule:
+After one year of service employees are eligible for paid time off due to the employee’s own disability.
+Short term disability pay begins after a one-week waiting period at the following schedule:

 - Prudential's Telephonic Short Term Disability Process: First, report your absence for disability to your Supervisor/Chair, then call 877-FOR-PRU1 (877-367-7781)

 There is no accumulation of short term disability pay as the time is paid according to the schedule.
 Proper medical certification must accompany the request for use of STD.
 Payments continue until the staff member is: no longer disabled, eligible for long term disability benefits, and/or has been unable to work for six months.
 Health, dental and long term disability insurance continue as if the employee was receiving 100% pay but contributions to retirement and Social Security are based on actual pay.
 If the employee is released to return to reduced hour work, the STD will be offset by actual wages.
 Reserve bank (available only to staff and administrators employed before July 1, 2001) and medical/family leave days may be used to supplement wages if receiving less than full pay.